Fractional Hall Conductivity and Spin-c Structure in Solvable Lattice Hamiltonians: Theoretic overview

 We are particularly interested in those abelian topological orders which admit commuting projector constructions in the absence of $U(1)$ global symmetry enrichment, but cease to be so, due to the Kapustin-Fidkowski no-go theorem~\cite{kapustin2020local, PhysRevB.105.L081103}, after $U(1)$ enrichment in certain ways that generate a non-trivial Hall conductivity.
 In the continuum Chern-Simons description, such theories \emph{essentially} (see below) take the ``doubled'' form such that there are two dynamical gauge fields, with one appearing as a Lagrange multiplier:

 with $n, k, p, q$ integers.
 Here $a, b$ are dynamical $U(1)$ gauge fields and $A$ is the ``electromagnetic'' $U(1)$ background for the $U(1)$ global symmetry.
 (We use upper case letters for background fields and lower case letters for dynamical fields.)
 When the coupling to $A$ is absent, integrating out the Lagrange multiplier-like gauge field $a$ will reduce the theory of the $b$ field to a $\mathbb{Z}_n$ gauge theory with Dijkgraaf-Witten twist $k$~\cite{Kapustin:2010hk, Seiberg:2016rsg}, therefore $n$ and $k$ determine the intrinsic topological order, with $n=1$ topologically trivial~\cite{Witten:2003ya}.
 (For generic values of $k$, the theory is only defined in oriented spacetime.
 In the below we will assume the orientability of the spacetime.)
 On the other hand, the electric charges $p, q$ determine the $U(1)$ global symmetry enrichment.
 (In principle, $a, b$ can couple to two different $U(1)$ global symmetry backgrounds $A, B$, but in this work, we will identify $B=A$.)
+When the integers $k, p, q$ are subjected to further conditions, more interesting aspects of the theory -- such as spin and spin-c -- can be discussed, as we will see soon.
 This theory has a Hall conductivity of $-2pq/n+q^2 k/n^2$; it supports two elementary types of anyons, one with unit coupling to $a$ and the other to $b$, that carry electric charges $-kq/n^2 + p/n$ and $q/n$ respectively; they also have $\pi k /n^2$ and $0$ self-statistics respectively, and $-2\pi/n$ mutual statistics~\cite{Seiberg:2016rsg, Wen:1995qn}.
 These are abelian anyons, so any integer linear combination of them is again an anyon, with the electric charge and statistical phases linear combined accordingly.

 By the word ``essentially'' above \eqref{doubleCS}, we mean that the most general cases of interest are such that the integers $n$ and $k$ become integer square matrices \cite{Kapustin:2010hk}, and $q$ and $p$ become integer vectors.
 But such generalization of \eqref{doubleCS} does not lead to substantial changes in the main points of this paper, so we shall just work with the theories described by \eqref{doubleCS}.